 B.Sc.
 (WSU), RFA Allard House, Rowing

-Katrina Tarrant is originally from Creston, B.C., where in high school she participated on various teams such as basketball, volleyball, and swimming, along with activities like yearbook and students' council.
-During her Grade 10 year she was introduced to the sport of rowing, and by 2012 she was part of the gold medal crew at CanAmEx.
-Ms. Tarrant received a full rowing scholarship to Washington State University, where she graduated with a Bachelor of Science in Psychology, minoring in Sport Management with an emphasis in Kinesiology.
+Katrina Tarrant is originally from Creston, B.C., where she was introduced to the sport of rowing in 2010, and by 2012 she was part of the gold medal crew at CanAmEx.
+Katrina received a full rowing scholarship to Washington State University, where she graduated with a Bachelor of Science in Psychology, minoring in Sport Management with an emphasis in Kinesiology.
 In addition, she was on the PAC 12 First Academic team multiple years, and finished with a national ranking of 7th in 2015, and 11th in 2016.
-This is Ms. Tarrant’s first year at Brentwood where she will be working as a coach with the Brentwood College Rowing team and as the new Residential Faculty Advisor of Allard House.
-On holidays she love’s spending time with her family: younger brother Peter, parents Sharen and Don, boyfriend Ryan, and dog Hudson.
+This is Katrina’s second year at Brentwood.
+She will continue to work as a coach with the Brentwood College Rowing team and Jr Girls Basketball team, provide administrative support in the Learning Centre, and remain as a Residential Faculty Advisor in Allard House.

 B.Sc., B.Ed.
 (University of Manitoba) Assistant Houseparent Alex House, Science, Field Hockey